 Working on mapping in Social Studies?
 Have students map the schoolyard and the different plants in each area using a legend, compass rose or scale.

 Plants are important to Indigenous People all across Canada.
-Have your students study the location and types of plants that are important to First Nations, Metis or Inuit People in your area with this research activity.
-It includes everything you need (except blank file folders) to do the research and learn about tobacco, sage, sweetgrass, and cedar.
+Have your students study the location and types of plants that are important to First Nations, Metis or Inuit People in your area with a research activity.
+It includes everything you need (except blank file folders) to learn about tobacco, sage, sweetgrass, and cedar.
+Find Sacred Plants in our TpT Store ($USD) or our BN Shop ($CAN).

 Health, Physical Education and Art